IBM/ibm-cloud-sdk-common/README.md

 ```

 In this example, the `createResource()` operation will be retried up to 5 times
-with an maximum retry interval of 3 seconds.
+with a maximum retry interval of 3 seconds.

 If a "retryable" error response (e.g. 429, 503, etc.) contains
 the `Retry-After` header, the value of that response header will be used